3.2 Work Products and Static Analysis

 - Static analysis needs a structured work product that a tool can parse or check against rules.

-- CTFL questions often separate manual review from tool-supported analysis.
+- CTFL questions often separate manual review from tool-supported analysis and ask which technique fits a product.

 What Can Be Examined

-A work product is any artifact produced during software development, testing, operation, or maintenance.
-Requirements specifications, user stories, acceptance criteria, product backlog items, design diagrams, architecture descriptions, source code, test plans, test cases, test charters, traceability matrices, contracts, and project documents can all be candidates for static testing.
+A work product is any artefact produced during software development, testing, operation, or maintenance.
+Requirements specifications, user stories, acceptance criteria, product-backlog items, design and architecture descriptions, source code, test plans, test cases, test charters, traceability matrices, user guides, contracts, and project plans can all be candidates for static testing.
+Almost any work product that people can read and understand can be reviewed.

 The key question for a review is simple: can people read and understand the work product well enough to evaluate it?
-If yes, a review can usually help.
+If yes, a review can help.
 A business representative may review a user story for value and clarity.
-A tester may review acceptance criteria for testability.
-A developer may review design notes for feasibility.
+A tester may review acceptance criteria for testability — an essential early activity, because static testing of the test basis improves the quality of the tests later derived from it.

-Static analysis is narrower.
-A tool needs structure.
+Static analysis is narrower because a tool needs structure.
 Source code, configuration files, formal models, structured text, and documents with checkable rules are good candidates.
-An informal sketch on a whiteboard may support a conversation, but it is not usually suitable for automated static analysis unless it is turned into a structured model.
+An informal whiteboard sketch may support a conversation, but it is not suitable for automated static analysis unless it is first turned into a structured model.

 | Work product | Review fit | Static analysis fit |